wantedfast/aspnetcore-webhook-with-resource-data-sample/readme.md

         - **ClientID**: Client Id of the AAD Application used to create the Change Notification subscription
         - **ClientSecret**: Client Secret of the AAD Application used to create the Change Notification subscription
         - **TenantId**: Tenant Id for which the Change Notification subscription needs to be created (Can be found on the application registration page)
-        - **NotificationUrl**: The HTTPS Notification URL. (if you are debugging locally you can use (ngrok)[https://ngrok.com/] by typing `ngrok http 5000 -host-header=rewrite` in a separate console and use the generated URL eg. https://3a5348f1.ngrok.io )
+        - **NotificationUrl**: The HTTPS Notification URL. (if you are debugging locally you can use (ngrok)[https://ngrok.com/] by typing `ngrok http 5000 -host-header=rewrite` in a separate console and use the generated URL eg. https://3a5348f1.ngrok.io)

-    - **Mandatory settings under KeyVaultSettings section**:
+    - **Mandatory settings under KeyVaultSettings section** (only if `includeResourceData` is set to `true`):
         - **ClientId**: Client Id of the application created in the section "Create AAD Application for Key Vault Access" above
         - **ClientSecret**: Client Secret of the application created in the section "Create AAD Application for Key Vault Access" above
         - **CertificateUrl**: CertificateUrl of the certificate secret created in the section "Create AAD Application for Key Vault Access" above (e.g. https://changenotificationsample.vault.azure.net/secrets/ChangeNotificationSampleCertificate)

     - **Optional settings under SubscriptionSettings section**:
         - **ChangeType**: CSV; possible values created, updated, deleted
         - **Resource**: resource to create subscription for (e.g. teams/allMessages)
         - **ClientState**: Some cryptographic string used to validate the Change Notifications
-          - **IncludeProperties**: true or false
+        - **IncludeResourceData**: true or false
         - **SubscriptionExpirationTimeInMinutes**: Subscription expiration time in minutes, max 60 minutes
         - **SubscriptionRenewTimeInMinutes**: Subscription renew time in minutes, max 60 minutes

-- **Step 2**: In the Solution Explorer, right click on the "TeamsGraphChangeNotification" project and select "Set as StartUp Project" and click start (or play button)
+- **Step 2**: In the Solution Explorer, right click on the "GraphChangeNotification" project and select "Set as StartUp Project" and click start (or play button)

 - **Step 3**: Open the Microsoft Teams client and send a message for the resource to which the subscription is created.
 The message will be received, decrypted and printed on the console.
+    *Note: if you are subscribing to other resources, peform the corresponding action in the UI or via the API you are subscribing to.*